-The library currently has twelve Story Boxes in its collection – twelve complete storytimes in boxes with plans, rhymes, songs, books and interactive components including puppets, velcro stories, and laminated story elements.
+The library currently has fourteen Story Boxes in its collection – fourteen complete storytimes with plans, rhymes, songs, books and interactive components including puppets, velcro stories, and laminated story elements.
 Story Boxes are kept in storage but are viewable in the catalogue so you can see what is in each one.
 The Story Boxes are always ready to be checked out by the ECE Community.
 Ask at the library service desk if you want to look at or borrow a Story Box.

 Big Book Kits

-Similar to Story Boxes, the library’s big book kits are kept out of the public collection in storage and are specifically reserved for use by child care workers and early childhood educators.
+Similar to Story Boxes, the library’s big book kits are kept out of the public collection in storage but are viewable in the catalogue and are specifically reserved for use by child care workers and early childhood educators.
 These well-loved kits include oversized books and interactive components such as puppets and stuffies.
 Ask at the library service desk if you want to browse or check out the library’s big book kits.